No SSN Required — 100% Private & Anonymous

 +

 Hard inquiries remain on your credit report for 2 years, but Industry-Weighted (I.W🌐) Estimate only counts them in your score for 12 months.
-Multiple inquiries for the same type of loan (like mortgage shopping) within 14–45 days are often treated as a single inquiry.
+Multiple inquiries for the same type of loan within 14–45 days are often treated as a single inquiry.

 What's the fastest way to improve my score?